R (Bidar) v London Borough of Ealing

-R (Bidar) v London Borough of Ealing, SS for Education and Skills (2005) C-209/03 is an EU law case, concerning the free movement of citizens in the European Union.
+R (Bidar) v London Borough of Ealing, SS for Education and Skills is an EU law case, concerning the free movement of citizens in the European Union.

 Facts

 Danny Bidar, was French, and lived with his grandmother in the UK from August 1998, with his mother, who had cancer and died.
 He attended the local secondary school, and began reading UCL economics in September 2001.
 He received assistance with tuition fees (following Gravier v City of Liège), but his application for a student loan was refused on the ground that he did not have ‘settled’ status.

-AG Geelhoed, referred to concerns of "benefit tourism".
+AG Geelhoed referred to concerns of "benefit tourism".